Structured vs. unstructured data: which one is better for SEO?

 Image via Google

 Google determines the most valuable content to display for featured snippets without the use of structured data.
+Instead, factors such as clear and concise content, well-organized information, and how effectively a page directly answers a question are more influential.

 Rich Cards